JefeNovato044/DigitalEconomy/Week01/Questions.md

 - Information and Communication Technology.
 ##### 10. How much was the digital economy estimated worth in 2019?
 - By 2019, researchers estimated that “the digital economy is worth $11.5 trillion globally, equivalent to 15.5 percent of global GDP and has grown two and a half times faster than global GDP over the past 15 years.”
+##### 11. In what century did the first industrial revolution occur?
+18th century
+##### 12. How do you think it was before the first industrial revolution?
+This answer can vary according to the person.
+##### 13. What do you think is the greatest invention that occurred during the first industrial revolution?
+It can be the steam boat or train since they were the first time they were seen as transport
+##### 14. What was the main invention that gave rise to the second industrial revolution?
+Electricity
+##### 15. What do you think is what most characterizes Industry 3.0?
+Computers, telephones, etc.
+##### 16. In what year was the third industrial revolution unveiled?
+Around the 50s
+##### 17. How do you think the third industrial revolution helped the growth of factories and companies of that time
+The answer may vary depending on the person.
+The answer can be from the help of new ways of managing a company to the automation of certain areas.
+##### 18. What is the most striking thing about Industry 4.0?
+The answer can be several, basically the main thing can be the IoT
+##### 19. How do you think Industry 4.0 affected the economy? was it for the better or for the worse?
+The answer may vary depending on the person.
+Industry 4.0 boosted the economy for technology but in the same way blue-collar workers were affected by the closure of automated areas
+##### 20. What do you think is the most remarkable invention for Industry 5.0?
+The answer may vary depending on the person.